By Rick Steves, Steve Smith, and Gene Openshaw

 Waiting for my train, I peer down the tunnel.
 In the distance is another subterranean bubble, a hamlet of light with more people waiting for the same train.
-Two-hundred eighty-eight such bubbles — some hamlets, some virtual cities — fill that parallel world…under the streets of the City of Light.
+Nearly 300 such bubbles — some hamlets, some virtual cities — fill that parallel world…under the streets of the City of Light.

-Trains whistle, wheeze and screech around corners and past venous intersections.
-Gazing out the window into the darkness and recalling the “Lara on the tram” scene from Dr. Zhivago, I accidently make eye contact with the reflection of the lady across from me.
-Upon arrival at my station, I seek out its Plan du Quartier.
+Trains whistle, wheeze, and screech around corners and past venous intersections.
+Gazing out the window into the darkness and recalling the “Lara on the tram” scene from Dr. Zhivago, I accidentally make eye contact with the reflection of the lady across from me.
+Upon arrival at my station, I seek out its plan du Quartier.
 This neighborhood map generally offers a few unexpected sightseeing treats.
-Happy blue and white signs announcesortie (exit).
+Happy blue and white signs announce sortie (exit).
 Another slice of Paris…right this way.

 How the Métro Works

-Before taking the sortie (exit) to leave the Métro, check the helpful plan du quartier (map of the neighborhood) to get your bearings, locate your destination, and decide which sortie you want.
-At stops with several sorties, you can save lots of walking by choosing the best exit.
+When you reach your destination, look for the blue-and-white sortie signs pointing you to the exit.
+Before leaving the station, check the helpful plan du quartier (map of the neighborhood) to get your bearings.
+At stops with several sorties, you can save time by choosing the best exit.

-After you exit the system, toss or tear your used ticket so you don’t confuse it with your unused ticket — they look virtually identical.
+After you exit the system, toss or tear your used ticket so you don’t confuse it with unused tickets.

 Thieves dig the Métro and RER.
 Be on guard.
-For example, if your pocket is picked as you pass through a turnstile, you end up stuck on the wrong side (after the turnstile bar has closed behind you) while the thief gets away.
+If your pocket is picked as you pass through a turnstile, you end up stuck on the wrong side (after the turnstile bar has closed behind you) while the thief gets away.
 Stand away from Métro doors to avoid being a target for a theft-and-run just before the doors close.
 Any jostling or commotion — especially when boarding or leaving trains — is likely the sign of a thief or a team of thieves in action.
 Make any fare inspector show proof of identity (ask locals for help if you’re not certain).
-Never show anyone your wallet.
+Keep your bag close, and never show anyone your wallet.

-Steve Smith and Gene Openshaw are co-authors of Rick Steves' Paris.
+Steve Smith and Gene Openshaw are co-authors of the Rick Steves Paris guidebook.